 Dr. Joan N. Mutyoba joined Global Oncology as a Fellow in 2011 and completed a one-year, graduate-level rotation in Seattle, focused on Epidemiology, Biostatistics, and Cancer Epidemiology & Prevention Research.

 After a yearlong fellowship at the Center, Amos Mwaka is back in Uganda hoping to establish a program to train rural doctors to better diagnose early stage cancer.

-Dr. Victoria Walusansa was the first Ugandan doctor to be trained in an oncology fellowship program at Fred Hutchinson Cancer Research Center.
+Dr. Victoria Walusansa was the first Ugandan doctor to be trained in an oncology fellowship program at Fred Hutchinson Cancer Center.
 Today she is the deputy director of the Uganda Cancer Institute (UCI).

 M.B.Ch.B., D.D.S., M.Sc.

 Dr. Kamulegeya joined Global Oncology in 2011 and completed a one-year, graduate-level rotation in Seattle, focused on epidemiology and biostatistics.

 Mr. Natif completed a pharmacy-focused, 13-month oncology fellowship through the HIV-Associated Malignancy Training Program with Fred Hutch.